SabaLab/Intro-To-R/01-intro-to-R.md

 str(toxin)
 ```

-This shows that there are 10 rows and 7 columns, and then for each
+This shows that there are 10 observations/rows and 7 variables/columns,
-column, it gives information about the data type and shows the first few
+and then for each column, it gives information about the data type and
-values.
+shows the first few values.

-For these data, the columns have two types: integer, or “Factor”.
-Factor
+For these data, the columns have two types: number or character.
-columns are text with a discrete set of possible values.
-We’ll come back
-to this in a bit.

 ### Challenge